Black-hole spectroscopy from a giant quantum vortex

 Low-frequency waves perceive the presence of this flow field through the effective metric in one time-like and two space-like dimensions,

 where $c$ represents the wave propagation speed.
-Although this metric does not account how dispersion affects high-frequency waves, previous studies have shown that curved-spacetime phenomenology persists in such regimes~\cite{torres2017,torres2020,patrick2020,weinfurtner2011}.
-To analyse the underlying wave dynamics, we employ the Wentzel–Kramers–Brillouin (WKB) approximation \cite{buhler2014}, which models interface fluctuations as a superposition of plane waves with a spatially varying wave vector $\vect{k} = p \,\hat{\vect{r}} + (m/r) \,\hat{\vect{\theta}}$ and fixed angular frequency $\omega = 2\pi f$.
-The waves satisfy the dispersion relation \cite{patrick2020},
+Although this metric does not account how dispersion affects high-frequency waves, previous studies have shown that curved-spacetime phenomenology persists in such regimes~\cite{patrick2020}.
+While the lack of a radial flow in \eqref{eq:velocity} means the horizon is absent from our simulated spacetime, a vortex which rotates sufficiently rapidly possesses the same kinematic features responsible for QNMs of real black holes, as we outline below.

+To analyse the wave dynamics, we employ the Wentzel–Kramers–Brillouin (WKB) approximation \cite{buhler2014}, which models interface fluctuations as a superposition of plane waves with a spatially varying wave vector $\vect{k} = p(r) \,\hat{\vect{r}} + (m/r) \,\hat{\vect{\theta}}$ and fixed angular frequency $\omega = 2\pi f$.
+Without loss of generality, we focus on $\omega>0$ so that $m>0$ ($m<0$) represents waves which corotate (counterrotate) with the vortex.
+The waves follow the dispersion relation~\cite{patrick2020},
-where $F(\vect{k})$ is the function that characterises dispersive properties of the medium (see Methods).
-The radial wave vector $p(r)$ is obtained by solving the dispersion relation at each radius $r$.
-Equivalently, we can recast Eq.~\eqref{eq:disp} as $\omega=\omega_D^\pm$ where,

-and search for the intersections of fixed frequency lines with the curves $\omega_D^\pm$.
-When these intersections occur for $p\in\mathbb{R}$, the dispersion relation has propagating wave solutions.
-Given the flow parameters considered here, we find at most two propagating modes for each frequency, corresponding to radially ingoing ($p<0$) and outgoing ($p>0$) waves.
-In Fig.~\ref{fig:intro}c, we compute the $p$ values of these two modes as a function of radius.
-The total wave vector defines the local wavelength, $2\pi/k$, which is on the order of millimetres near the outer boundary (grey dashed line) and decreases towards the centre.